hyosung11/Launch-School/Courses/JS129/practice_problems.md

 This pattern of "chainable" methods invocations and property accesses on an object requires that methods defined on the prototype always return the context object (in this case, ninjaA and ninjaB).

-### 7.7 In this problem, we'll ask you to create a new instance of an object, without having direct access to the constructor function:
+### 7.7 In this problem, we'll ask you to create a new instance of an object, without having direct access to the constructor function

 ```js
 let ninjaA;